eth-library-lab/inDexDa/PaperScraper/README.md

         the title, abstract, authors, category (if available), date of publication (if available) of a paper.
 The papers.json file should be saved to the _PaperScraper/data/archiveName_ folder.
+    4. Upon being initialized, the new scraper class should scrape the repository and compile the list of dicts for the papers.
+This list should then be set to the class variable _self.papers_.
 2. From the new file import the class (PaperScraperName) into scrape.py
 3. In scrape.py, the databases variable in scrape_databases function needs to be updated to include the new scraper.
 Add a dictionary entry with the key as the name of the repository (all lowercase, no spaces or punctuation) and the value as the name of the scraping class.

+* MAKE SURE _data/sciencedirect/paperinfo.json_ IS DELETED BEFORE RUNNING FOR THE FIRST TIME WITH A NEW SEARCH QUERY